JerryHol/bhconfig/README.md

 * Color palette and item information can be found either in [here](https://github.com/planqi/slashdiablo-maphack/wiki) or [here](https://github.com/underbent/slashdiablo-maphack/wiki)

 # M81's Releases
-This is for the slashdiablo default reference files.
+This is for the SlashDiablo default reference files.
 See the [Old releases](https://github.com/youbetterdont/bhconfig/releases) page for the change logs.

 #  dschu012's (Danny's) BH.cfg BETA features
-* Comes with everything on Planqi's 1.9.9(default with Slashdiablo launcher) but with some new features on top such as:
+* Comes with everything on Planqi's 1.9.9(default with SlashDiablo launcher) but with some new features on top such as:
 * Updated Dec 12 2020 (added player count column, session counter)
 * Show Automap on Join
 * permanently show items on ground (press L 1 time to toggle)